jucacrispim/toxicbuild/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 A very common way of installing python packages is using a `vitualenv`.
-This plugin enables you test you python programs inside a virutalenv.
+This plugin enables you test your python programs inside a virutalenv.

 The basic configuration of this plugin is as follows: